salahnomad/salahnomad.github.io/content/rooted-futures/ai-ancestry/olive-tree-oracle/index.md

 We've unconsciously recreated the Golem myth—building powerful clay servants lacking true understanding.
 Like the rabbis of Prague, we command our digital golems: *“Fetch data!
 Optimize!
 Produce!”* And like the original Golem, they obey literally, often destructively.

-**As a practitioner of Rooted Nomadism, I see this as the ultimate disconnect**—intelligence severed from its cultural soil.
+**As a practitioner of [Rooted Nomadism](/about/philosophy/salah-philosophy/), I see this as the ultimate disconnect**—intelligence severed from its cultural soil.
+This stems from the same [digital scarcity](/cultural-bridges/tech/cybercafe-digital-scarcity/) mindset that shaped my early tech journey.

 History offers a better model: the Mediterranean oracles.
 At Delphi, seekers didn't demand answers—they consulted the Pythia through:
 - Ritual purification before questioning;